Table of Contents

 Certain expenses (e.g. costs of client entertainment) are not allowed to be offset against profits for the purposes of calculating Corporation Tax.
 GOV.UK provides detailed guidance in this A-Z of expenses and benefits for employers.

-Capital allowances can be claimed when a company purchases assets that are required for business use, such as:
+Capital allowances can be claimed when a company purchases assets that are required for business use, such as equipment, machinery, company cars and other vehicles.

-Trading losses can be used to claim a relief for the purposes of calculating corporation tax, in the same way as losses incurred from the sale or disposal of a capital asset, or on property income.
-Other reliefs which can be claimed include:
+Trading losses can be used to claim relief against Corporation Tax, in the same way as losses incurred from the sale or disposal of a capital asset or on property income.
+Other reliefs that can be claimed include:

 - Research and Development (R&D) relief